skibu/nornsLib/README.md

 # `require "nornsLib/utilExt"`

+### util.get_table_size(tbl)
+Returns size of table.
+Intended to be used for arrays that are sparse, where every index isn't defined.
+For such tables #tbl only returns number of elements until a nil is found, which of course won't return the true number of elements if it is only sparsely populated.

 ### util.sleep(seconds)
 Sleeps specified fraction number of seconds.
 Implemented by doing a system call.
 Note that this will lock out the UI for the specified amount of time, so should